fdkchx/Vencord/README.md

 ## My plugins
 -   AutoMute
     -   Automatically mute yourself if you're silent for too long
-    -   Useful in case someone wants to talk to you in person and you forgot to mute.
--   ModViewBypass (PR submitted to upstream)
-    -   Allows you to view the experimental Guild Member Mod View sidebar menu without moderator permissions
-    -   Useful for telling if someone is a troll who joined and forgot about the guild for months.
 -   BetterQuickReact (PR submitted to upstream)
     -   Customise the emoji grid size visible in the message context menu
     -   Sort by frequently used instead of favourites first (originally developed by Vee)